ThanhTruc38/cohort-analysis-customer-retention/README.md

 ## Key insights
 - Average retention rate is 52.3%
-- Lost customers account for 11%, yet contribute the highest CLV ($13.8K)
+- Lost customers account for 11%, yet contribute the highest CLV ($13.8K) --> major revenue lost
 - Recent customers have the second-highest CLV ($5.2K)
 - Champions are the largest segment (15.3%) but have the lowest CLV ($199)
 - Hibernating customers represent 21.7%